StevenRidder/Ridder-Field/README.md

 Finally, a true theory must be brave.
 It must make a prediction that can be proven wrong.

 My model predicts a specific shape in the polarization of the cosmic microwave background.
-Not a sharp spike, which would imply a violent crash, but a **"Soft Shoulder"**—a gentle curve that tells us the field landed softly.
+Not a sharp spike, which would imply a violent crash, but a **"Soft Shoulder"**, a gentle curve that tells us the field landed softly.

 If the great telescopes of the 2030s look at the high-frequency light and see that shoulder...
-I will know.
-I will know that the vacuum is real, that it has a shape, and that I have finally found the music of the spheres.
+We will know.
+We will know that the vacuum is real, that it has a shape, and that We have finally found the music of the spheres.

 It is a bold guess.
 But it is a guess that fits the facts.
-And in the vast dark of the cosmos, that is the closest I ever get to the truth.
+And in the vast dark of the cosmos, that is the closest we ever get to the truth.

 ---